ayush-1306/ayush-1306/README.md

 ### Hi there,I am Ayush 👋

-I'm a graduation student.I am pursuing Bachelor of Technology in Computer Science and Engineering.My current field of learning is Data Science.
+- I'm a graduation student.I am pursuing Bachelor of Technology in Computer Science and Engineering.👨🏻‍🎓
+- My current field of learning is Data Science.
-My hobbies are playing badminton,programming,content creating and learning new stuff about technology.I generally code in python and i am also familiar with C and java.
+- My hobbies are playing badminton,programming,content creating and learning new stuff about technology.
+- I generally code in python and i am also familiar with C and java.

 ⚡ Fun fact: I love to eat food.😅🤭
  <img align="right" alt="GIF" src="coder.gif" width="500" height="320" />